Burgsinn: History

 From 1405 until 1814 (with an interruption in the 17th century), Burgsinn was the seat of the Thüngen family (see House of Thüngen (German).

 The former knightly estate of the Barons of Thüngen was mediatized by Prince Primate von Dalberg's Principality of Aschaffenburg.
 In 1808, it was traded to the Grand Duchy of Würzburg, with which it passed to the Kingdom of Bavaria in 1814.

+A weird incident took place in April 2026, when 50 sheep invaded a Penny supermarket, causing customers to climb on the counters to escape.

 Economy

 According to official statistics, there were 5 workers on the social welfare contribution rolls working in agriculture and forestry in 1998.
 In producing businesses this was 193, and in trade and transport 140.
 In other areas, 136 workers on the social welfare contribution rolls were employed, and 878 such workers worked from home.
 There were 3 processing businesses.
 Three businesses were in construction, and furthermore, in 1999, there were 24 agricultural operations with a working area of 371 ha, of which 29 ha was cropland and 325 ha was meadowland.

 Municipal taxes in 1999 amounted to €1,065,000 (converted), of which net business taxes amounted to €155,000.